Reconfiguration graph for vertex colorings for ($P_2$+$P_3$, $C_4$)-free graphs: Abstract

 \section{Abstract}

-Given a graph $G$, the \emph{reconfiguration graph of the $\ell$-colorings} of $G$, denoted by ${\cal R}_\ell(G)$, is the graph whose vertices are the $\ell$-colorings of $G$ and two $\ell$-colorings are joined by an edge if they differ on exactly one vertex of $G$.
-A graph $G$ is \emph{$\ell$-mixing} if ${\cal R}_\ell(G)$ is connected and the \emph{$\ell$-recoloring diameter} of $G$ is the diameter of ${\cal R}_\ell(G)$.
-An interesting classification problem that recently gathered a wide attention is the following: ``{\em Given a hereditary class of graphs $\cal C$ and any graph $G\in \cal C$, classify whether $G$ is $\ell$-mixing or not for any $\ell> \chi(G)$}, where $\chi(G)$ is the chromatic number of $G$."
-In this paper, we answer this problem for the class of $(P_2+P_3, C_4)$-free graphs, and moreover, if such a graph $G$ is recolorable, then for all $\ell >\chi(G)$, the $\ell$-recoloring diameter of $G$ is at most 2$n^{2}$.

-Furthermore, Cereceda conjectured that if $G$ is a graph on $n$ vertices with degeneracy $d$, then for all $\ell \geq d+ 2$, the $\ell$-recoloring diameter of $G$ is at most $O(n^2)$.
-We prove that every ($P_2+P_3, C_4$)-free graph satifies Cereceda's conjecture.
+For a graph $G$, let $\chi(G)$ denote the chromatic number of $G$.
+Given a graph $G$, the \emph{reconfiguration graph for the $k$-colorings} of $G$, denoted by ${\cal R}_k(G)$, is the graph whose vertices are the $k$-colorings of $G$ and two $k$-colorings are joined by an edge if they differ on exactly one vertex of $G$.
+A graph $G$ is \emph{$k$-mixing} if ${\cal R}_k(G)$ is connected, and is {\em recolorable} if it is $k$-mixing for all $k> \chi(G)$.
+In this paper, we give a complete characterization of $(P_2+P_3, C_4)$-free graphs that are recolorable.
+Moreover, we show that if $G$ is a recolorable $(P_2+P_3, C_4)$-free graph, then for any $k >\chi(G)$, the diameter of ${\cal R}_k(G)$ is at most 2$n^{2}$.
+Furthermore, we show that if $G$ is a ($P_2+P_3, C_4$)-free graph on $n$ vertices with degeneracy $\rho(G)$, then for all $k > \rho(G)+ 1$, the diameter of ${\cal R}_k(G)$ is at most $O(n^2)$.
+This confirms a conjecture of Cereceda for the class of ($P_2+P_3, C_4$)-free graphs.
+These results generalize some known results available in the literature.